Whitney Tavern Stand: Significance

 Nevertheless, stagecoaches continued to run through Whitneyville on the Battle Creek-to-Grand Rapids route via Hastings until around 1870 when the Grand River Valley Railroad, from Jackson to Grand Rapids through Hastings, was completed.
 In addition, the state business gazetteers indicate that stage service, presumably operating from the hotel, connected Whitneyville with Caledonia Station (now Caledonia) on the Grand River Valley line during much of the 1880s – perhaps from the time the Valley line was completed until 1888 when the much closer GR, L & D line and its McCords depot opened.

 Hotel proprietors after Ezra Whitney include Henry Proctor, listed in the 1867-69 state business gazetteers; S. F. Sliter, according to the township history in the 1870 county directory; John McQueen, listed in the 1870-71 state business gazetteer; Calvin W. Lewis from at least 1876 until 1879; and C. D. Campbell, Henry Best, and Thomas Russell later.
 The 1907 Kent County atlas's Whitneyville map identifies the building as a hotel, with R. S. Adley as owner – Richard S. and Adelia Winters Adley bought the property in 1893 – and shows the rear wing, but the state business gazetteers list no hotel in Whitneyville after the 1901-02 edition.

 The Adleys renovated the hotel during, it appears, the 1910s or 20s, converting it into a single-family house.
 Their renovations, carried out while retaining much of the simple Greek Revival interior finish, included the removal of the two-story front portico and the rear wing and the addition of an enclosed porch at the north end and of two rooms on the rear.
 The interior renovations included oak floors downstairs along with some floor plan changes, including the addition of bathrooms, and the addition of a simply detailed brick fireplace, with stone tile hearth, in the living room at the building's north end, with a large brick chimney stack outside against the north wall.
 Upstairs the former ballroom was partitioned into bedrooms opening off a central hall.
-The light-weight, stud-less partitions are made of wallboard panels fastened with battens.
+The lightweight, stud-less partitions are made of wallboard panels fastened with battens.
 The second-story remodeling was done without disturbing the still springy ballroom floor, which remains intact.
 Few changes have been made since then.

 The earliest exterior photograph that has been found is from a 1957 newspaper article.
 The article includes an interview with Mrs. L. A. Brown who lived in the house for 65 years.
 She recalls a two-story porch stretching across the front but no photograph showing that has been found.
 However, many pictures and illustrations of taverns built around the time of the Whitney Tavern Stand show a two-story front porch as Mrs. Brown describes.
 It is not known when the porch was removed.
 The 1907 Standard Atlas of Kent County shows the footprint of the house being L-shaped.
 Other books and documents state that the rear wing was removed when the house was converted to a private residence in the early 1900s.